 Midwest, USA – Mikhail Kalashnikov passed away less than a year ago.
 But his iconic rifle design lives on, and will probably stick around longer than any of us currently walking the planet.

 The AK is famous – or infamous – for being rugged, simple and durable.
 For proof of the Kalashnikov’s reliability, check out this video below, at about the mark 1:58, of a South African Special Task Force digging an AK out of the soil after 18 years, and making it run with just some motor oil and the most rudimentary cleaning.

 If you like AKs as much as I do, quit watching after about the 2:20 mark, so you don’t see that plucky rifle blown to tiny pieces.
 If you hate the AK, stay tuned and break out your popcorn.

 As tough and trusty as the Kalashnikov is, the truth is it’s a 55-year-old design that has some limitations.
 But plenty of creative folks have put their minds to work in the intervening five decades, and there are now lots of really nifty AK 47 Accessories to help update the AK and make it even more useful.
 You can find them at quality retailers aplenty.
 For example, Brownells offers most of the things mentioned in this article in their expansive AK 47 Accessories Section.

 I’ve compiled a list of the best AK 47 Accessories to really improve your rifle.
 Of course, I’m assuming that you’ve already got an AK, a pile of ammo, and lots and lots of magazines.
 If you don’t, well, what’s wrong with you?

-Here are my Top 5 AK 47 Accessories.
+Here are my go-to list of best AK 47 Accessories: